Carefully read the requirements for your specific program.

 Please upload a current copy of your resume.

-Standardized exam requirements vary by program.
-Some programs require your official scores on the Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT) or Law School Admission Test (LSAT).
-Please be sure to carefully review your specific program's application requirements.
+Standardized exam requirements vary by master's program.
+Some programs require your official scores on the Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT), Law School Admission Test (LSAT), or Medical College Admission Test (MCAT).

 - For complete information regarding the GMAT, go to www.mba.com/exams/gmat.
 To send your scores, please choose “Columbia University - School of Professional Studies” as the recipient.